St Mark's Catholic Primary School

 The Month of Mary

 The month of May is dedicated to Our Blessed Lady, and it is the occasion for a moving tribute of faith and love which Catholics in every part of the world pay to the Queen of Heaven.
-During this month Christians, offer up to Mary from their hearts an especially loving homage of prayer and adoration.
+During this month we, offer up to Mary from their hearts an especially loving homage of prayer and adoration.
 In this month, too, the benefits of God’s mercy come down to us from her throne in greater abundance.

-Prayer table for Our Lady
+Visiting Our Lady

 Holy Rosary